 Working on someone else’s project is quite interesting, but you must keep in mind that you are only allowed to play God-mode under some circumstances.
-Having an open mind for alternatives, constant creativity and ah-ha! moments are the best ingredient for an efficient recipe.
+Having an open mind for alternatives, constant creativity, and ah-ha! moments are the best ingredient for an efficient recipe.
 What I like about this job is that I can play with the ideas as much as I like.

-For the Vejigantes universe I have to work on almost everything from ships, environments, concepts, timeline, cause-effect and so forth.
+For the Vejigantes universe, I have to work on almost everything from ships, environments, concepts, timeline, cause-effect and so forth.
 The series may have cultural concept but we treat it as a fantasy for entertainment to the public.
 Some things are logical but most of the time we love to create concepts that simply don’t follow the rules.

 The whole deal about the origins of this project comes from the mind of Dave’s kids.
-Basically we interpret it with our visual creativity.
+Basically, we interpret it with our visual creativity.
 They put the rules and we redefine them.
 Creating empathy and learning to care, understand and love individuals rather than to control them play huge roles.

 Monster Galaxy is by far my favorite because of how beautiful it looks.
 I love the uniqueness of the monsters, the soundtrack, and the outstanding backgrounds.
-I strive for an organic atmosphere, contrasting colors and a little touch of traditional feel.
+I strive for an organic atmosphere, contrasting colors and a little touch of a traditional feel.

 Since the audience is for children and juvenile, I wanted to try some goofy characters.
 This way I could make more attraction and elaborate friendly aspect.
 Rayman (the first game) and Jak and Daxter: Precursor legacy helped me out create texture, study different atmosphere, use various shapes and colors, etc.